pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/ProjectUpdate-AgileProjectPlan.md

 ## Deliverable(s)

-Your group repository need to include the following:
+Your group repository needs to include the following:
-- mvp.md with your MVP defined
+- README.md with your MVP defined (TODO: README.md or mvp.md?)
-- TODO on tool to generate project outline of work either uploaded to repo and / or add Winsupply with appropriate permissions (minimum of view)
+- Copy of project outline of work either linked OR uploaded to repo
+  - If you are using a cloud based collaboration tool, like an Excel sheet in OneDrive or Google Excel sheet, add Winsupply team members with a minimum of the ability to view.

 ## Rubric

+Contribution to the deliverable via commit history will not be factored into grading for this assignment - it is expected that your group collaborated in order to define the MVP and the project outline of work.

 - MVP addresses:
   - understanding what the user is going to have as a deliverable (goal), but stays at elevator pitch level